Niccolò Zucchi: Scientist

 Niccolò Zucchi published many books on science, including two works on the "philosophy of machines" (analyses of mechanics) in 1646 and 1649, and Optica philosophia in 1652.
 He also wrote an unpublished Optica statica, which has not survived.
 Some of the subjects Zucchi wrote about were magnetism, barometers (denying the existence of the vacuum), and demonstrated that phosphors generate rather than store light.
 He also asserted that since Venus represented beauty, it was closer to the Sun than Mercury (which represented skill).

 Astronomer

 In 1623, Zucchi was a member of a Papal legate sent to the court of Ferdinand II.
 There he met Johannes Kepler, the German mathematician and astronomer.

 Kepler encouraged Zucchi's interest in astronomy.
 Zucchi maintained correspondence with Kepler after returning to Rome.
 At one point when Kepler was in financial difficulties, Zucchi, at the urging of the Jesuit scientist Father Paul Guldin, gave a telescope of his own design to Kepler, who mentioned the gift in his book “The Dream”.

 Zucchi along with fellow Jesuit Daniello Bartoli may have been the first to see the belts on the planet Jupiter on May 17, 1630, and Zucchi reported spots on Mars in 1640.
-The crater Zucchius on the Moon is named in Niccolò Zucchi's honor.
+The crater Zucchius on the Moon is named in Niccolò Zucchi's honour.
 Bartoli wrote his Jesuit biography (1682).